Corban Wroe: Perth Wildcats (2015–2017)

 On 4 September 2015, Wroe signed with the Perth Wildcats as a development player for the 2015–16 NBL season.
+He was compared to fellow former Perth Wildcats guard Brad Robbins.
 He made his NBL debut on 10 October, recording two assists and one rebound in two and a half minutes in a 79–66 win over the Adelaide 36ers.
 He saw an increase in minutes later that month and into November due to an injury to Damian Martin.
 He saw extended minutes late in the season as well due to injuries.
 The Wildcats finished the regular season in second place with an 18–10 record.
 They defeated the Illawarra Hawks 2–1 in the semi-finals and then took out the championship with a 2–1 victory over the New Zealand Breakers in the grand final series.
 He appeared in 19 of the team's 34 games in 2015–16, recording totals of 17 points and 15 assists.

 Returning to the Wildcats as a development player for the 2016–17 NBL season, Wroe was once again thrust into the line-up early in the season due to injuries to Damian Martin and Jarrod Kenny.
 He made his season debut for the Wildcats on 28 October against the Illawarra Hawks in Wollongong.
 In 29 minutes as a starter, he recorded two points, two rebounds and one assist in an 81–76 loss.
 Martin returned to action for the Wildcats in the following game against the Adelaide 36ers in Perth on 5 November, but sustained another injury mid-game, which led to Wroe playing extended minutes off the bench.
 In 22 minutes, he recorded five points, five rebounds, four assists and one steal in a 106–103 win.
 He started for the Wildcats in their next game against the New Zealand Breakers on 13 November, but was struck to the head during the 87–86 overtime loss and was unable to train the following week because of concussion.
 As a result, he was ruled out of the Wildcats' 17 November game against the Sydney Kings.
 With Kenny returning to the side, Wroe's minutes decreased significantly averaging 7.14 minutes upon his return between rounds 8 and 14.
 The Wildcats finished the regular season in third place with a 15–13 record.
 They defeated the Cairns Taipans 2–0 in the semi-finals and then took out the championship with a 3–0 victory over the Illawarra Hawks in the grand final series.
 He appeared in 16 of the team's 33 games in 2016–17, averaging 1.3 points, 1.1 rebounds and 0.8 assists in 9.8 minutes per game.